luzianscherrer/openpayai/README.md

 - The timestamp is within 5 minutes of the current time (in order to prevent replay misuse)

 If all checks are valid, the licensed content is returned to the crawler.

-Ensured by the OpenPayAI smart contract, the content owner's wallet was already automatically credited with the set price when the crawler did execute the purchase transaction on-chain.

 ## Development Setup